ottacom/saltstack_ipa_vault/README.md

 #Please remember your GPG password
 ```

-The open the the file source/ipa_vault.py and configure the beginning of the file in this way then deploy and install the module in the way that you prefer.
+Then open the the file source/ipa_vault.py and configure the beginning of the file in this way , deploy and install the module in the way that you prefer.

 ```python
 # this is a pointer to the module object instance itself.